-The Planning & Institutional Effectiveness Committee takes all prioritized resource request lists and ranks them using the PIE Resource Request Prioritization Rubric.
+The Planning & Institutional Effectiveness Committee takes all prioritized resource request lists and ranksthem using the PIE Resource Request Prioritization Rubric.
 This prioritization rubric enables committee members to evaluate each request based on a number of factors: relation to the College Mission; support for the College Goals; connection to the College's Educational Master Plan, Technology Master Plan, and Facilities Master Plan documents; association with Annual Plans and Program Reviews; fulfillment of a legal mandate, regulatory, or safety requirement; and support from learning outcomes assessment and student achievement data.
 Once the committee compiles ranked funding priorities across nine funding categories (Instructional Equipment, Instructional Supplies, Instructional Technology, Non-Instructional Equipment, Non-Instructional Supplies, Non-Instructional Technology, Transportation/Fees, Contract Services, and Personnel), the PIE Committee forwards the prioritized resource request lists to the Budget Committee for a budget analysis that determines the number of the funding priorities that the following year's tentative budget will accommodate and identifies specific sources of funding.
 After providing its analysis, the Budget Committee sends its budget evaluation of the funding priorities back to the PIE Committee.
 After reevaluating prioritized lists and discussing any possible revisions, the PIE Committee forwards the recommended prioritized resource allocation lists to College Council.
-Next, College Council reviews the recommendation and provides the President with a recommendation.
-Once the President approves the prioritized resource allocation lists, the College community acquires resources in rank order based on actual funds received through apportionment, Lottery, IELM, and alternative funding sources.
+Next, College Councilreviews the recommendation and provides the President with a recommendation.
+Once the President approves the prioritized resource allocation lists, the College community acquires resources in rank order based on actual funds.